Experienced & Affordable Manhattan Child Support Lawyers

 About the Author

-A graduate of law school summa cum laude, he has tried over 500 Family Court cases and handled dozens of appeals.
+A graduate of law school summa cum laude, he has tried over 500 Family Court cases and handled dozens of appeals, providing expertise and reliable legal services.

-He provides affordable, experienced representation in child-support, custody, and related Family Court matters.
+He provides affordable, experienced representation in child-support, custody, and related Family Court matters for both individuals and spouses, offering comprehensive consultation and negotiation services to his clients.